Introducing the Dutch Socialist Party

-The SP is represented at all levels in Dutch politics and in the European Parliament.
-We have fifteen Members in the 150-seat ‘Tweede Kamer’ (corresponding to the House of Commons or House of Representatives), eight in the Eerste Kamer (the Senate), two in the European Parliament and about 500 representatives on city and local councils and in provincial assemblies.
+The SP is represented at all levels in Dutch politics.
+We have fourteen Members in the 150-seat ‘Tweede Kamer’ (corresponding to the House of Commons or House of Representatives), four in the Eerste Kamer (the Senate) and many representatives on city and local councils and in provincial assemblies.
 The SP forms part of the local governing coalitions of forty municipalities, some of which belong to the largest Dutch municipalities.
-As of 2011 the SP also participates in governing coalitions in two of the Netherlands’ twelve provinces.

 Participation in national government is considered only a matter of time.